Balasubramanian-pg/MSC.-Data-Science-AI/Trimester 1/Data Preprocessing/W01 - Introduction to Data Science/Lesson 2/Assets/Tests.md

 >
 > **Big Data** refers to datasets characterized by high **Volume, Velocity, Variety, Veracity, and Value**.
 Traditional data processing tools are often insufficient, requiring distributed computing frameworks such as Hadoop and Spark.

+# Question 11

+Which of the following best describes the difference between Data Science and Business Intelligence (BI)?

+## Options

+* Data Science only creates dashboards, while BI builds machine learning models.
+* BI focuses on descriptive analytics, while Data Science also includes predictive and prescriptive analytics.
+* BI is used only for financial data.
+* There is no difference between Data Science and BI.

+## Answer

+✅ **BI focuses on descriptive analytics, while Data Science also includes predictive and prescriptive analytics.**

+> [!NOTE]
+> **Reason**
+>
+> Business Intelligence primarily answers **"What happened?"** through reports and dashboards.
+Data Science extends this by answering **"Why did it happen?", "What will happen?", and "What should we do?"** using statistical analysis and machine learning.

+# Question 12

+Which of the following is an example of predictive analytics?

+## Options

+* Creating a monthly sales report
+* Forecasting next month's product demand
+* Counting the number of transactions completed yesterday
+* Displaying today's website traffic

+## Answer

+✅ **Forecasting next month's product demand**

+> [!NOTE]
+> **Reason**
+>
+> Predictive analytics uses historical data to estimate future outcomes.
+Forecasting future product demand is a classic predictive analytics task.

+# Question 13

+Why is data preprocessing considered one of the most important stages in a Data Science project?

+## Options

+* It guarantees perfect model accuracy.
+* It improves data quality before modeling.
+* It automatically selects the best algorithm.
+* It eliminates the need for feature engineering.

+## Answer

+✅ **It improves data quality before modeling.**

+> [!NOTE]
+> **Reason**
+>
+> Machine learning models are only as good as the data they learn from.
+Data preprocessing handles missing values, duplicates, inconsistent formats, and noisy observations, improving the quality of the input data and the reliability of the resulting models.

+# Question 14

+Which of the following best describes descriptive analytics?

+## Options

+* Predicting future customer purchases
+* Understanding what has already happened
+* Recommending the best business decision automatically
+* Building neural networks

+## Answer

+✅ **Understanding what has already happened**

+> [!NOTE]
+> **Reason**
+>
+> Descriptive analytics summarizes historical data through reports, dashboards, and visualizations to answer questions about past performance.

+# Question 15

+A hospital uses patient history to predict whether a patient is likely to be readmitted within 30 days.
+This is an example of:

+## Options

+* Descriptive analytics
+* Predictive analytics
+* Diagnostic analytics
+* Data visualization

+## Answer

+✅ **Predictive analytics**

+> [!NOTE]
+> **Reason**
+>
+> Predicting future patient readmissions involves learning patterns from historical data to estimate future outcomes, making it a predictive analytics problem.

+# Question 16

+Which of the following best represents the output of a Data Science project?

+## Options

+* Only a trained machine learning model
+* Only a database
+* Actionable insights that support business decisions
+* A programming language

+## Answer

+✅ **Actionable insights that support business decisions**

+> [!NOTE]
+> **Reason**
+>
+> The ultimate goal of Data Science is not merely to build models but to generate insights that help organizations make better decisions and solve real-world problems.

+# Question 17

+Which of the following tasks would most likely require Natural Language Processing (NLP)?

+## Options

+* Predicting house prices
+* Detecting fraudulent transactions
+* Classifying customer support emails
+* Forecasting stock prices

+## Answer

+✅ **Classifying customer support emails**

+> [!NOTE]
+> **Reason**
+>
+> Customer support emails contain unstructured text.
+NLP techniques are specifically designed to process, understand, and analyze human language.

+# Question 18

+Which of the following best describes artificial intelligence (AI)?

+## Options

+* A database technology for storing structured data
+* The broader field focused on creating systems capable of performing tasks requiring human intelligence
+* A visualization technique for large datasets
+* A statistical method for finding correlations

+## Answer

+✅ **The broader field focused on creating systems capable of performing tasks requiring human intelligence**

+> [!NOTE]
+> **Reason**
+>
+> Artificial Intelligence is the overarching field that aims to build systems capable of reasoning, learning, perception, decision-making, and problem-solving.
+Machine Learning is one branch of AI.

+# Question 19

+Which of the following best illustrates the relationship between Artificial Intelligence, Machine Learning, and Deep Learning?

+## Options

+* Deep Learning contains Artificial Intelligence.
+* Artificial Intelligence is a subset of Deep Learning.
+* Deep Learning is a subset of Machine Learning, which is a subset of Artificial Intelligence.
+* Machine Learning and Artificial Intelligence are unrelated fields.

+## Answer

+✅ **Deep Learning is a subset of Machine Learning, which is a subset of Artificial Intelligence.**

+> [!NOTE]
+> **Reason**
+>
+> The hierarchy is:
+>
+> * **Artificial Intelligence (AI)** is the broadest field.
+> * **Machine Learning (ML)** is a subset of AI that enables systems to learn from data.
+> * **Deep Learning (DL)** is a specialized subset of ML that uses multi-layer neural networks.

+# Question 20

+Why is communication considered an essential skill for Data Scientists?

+## Options

+* It replaces technical expertise.
+* It allows models to train faster.
+* It enables complex analytical findings to be explained clearly to stakeholders.
+* It automatically improves prediction accuracy.

+## Answer

+✅ **It enables complex analytical findings to be explained clearly to stakeholders.**

+> [!NOTE]
+> **Reason**
+>
+> Even the most accurate model has little value if its results cannot be understood or acted upon.
+Data Scientists must communicate technical findings clearly so that business stakeholders can make informed decisions based on the analysis.